capnmidnight/logger/README.md

     // When you're done, just change the type to DISABLED and no proxy will be created logger.setup(logger.DISABLED, "doesn't matter what is here");

+The data sent to the proxy is a JSON object of the form:

+    {
+	    "name": "log", // or error, warn, info
+		"args": [...] // a list of arguments used in the call }

+If any of the arguments are typeof === "object", then a shallow serialization of the object is performed, one level of properties deep.
+If any of those properties are objects, they will appear as the string "[Object object]".